Tamil Nadu UNESCO Sites: 2025 Guide to Must-See Heritage Destinations

 The Gingee Fort – Legend

-The Fort is associated with the tragic story of Raja Tej Singh who was also known as Thesingu Raasan.
-Young and brave Tej Singh revolted against the Nawab of Arcot and was killed in the war that followed.
-His life and brave but tragic end was praised in numerous ballads.
+The fort is closely associated with the tragic legend of Raja Tej Singh, popularly known as Thesingu Raasan.
+According to folklore, the young and courageous Tej Singh revolted against the Nawab of Arcot and lost his life in the war that followed.
+Even today, numerous ballads praise his bravery and commemorate his heroic yet tragic end.

 History of Gingee Fort

-Gingee came into the hands of various ruling dynasties of South India starting from the Cholas.
+Gingee Fort passed through the hands of several ruling dynasties of South India, beginning with the Cholas.

 Architecture of Gingee Fort

-The enormous structure of the fort has been built at the most strategic location making it difficult for enemies to enter the premises.
-The Gingee Fort complex is on three hillocks: krishnagiri to the north, Chandrayandurg to the southeast and Rajagiri to the west.
-The complex houses a seven-storeyed Kalyana Mahal (marriage hall), granaries, a temple dedicated to its presiding deity Chenjiamman.
-The fortification of the complex has a sacred pond known as Aanaikulam.
+The massive structure of Gingee Fort stands at a highly strategic location, thereby making enemy entry extremely difficult.
+The fort complex spreads across three hillocks—Krishnagiri to the north, Chandrayandurg to the southeast, and Rajagiri to the west.
+Within the complex, visitors can explore the seven-storeyed Kalyana Mahal (marriage hall), ancient granaries, and a temple dedicated to the presiding deity Chenjiamman.
+Additionally, the fortification includes a sacred pond known as Aanaikulam.

 The Gingee Fort – Timings & Traveller Tips